-You should then copy over the old configuration settings from the 8.0 configuration file to the new configuration file, paying special attention to any differences in the configuration file format and the agent options (see Chapter 2, What Is New in MySQL Cluster Manager 8.3 and Section 3.4, "MySQL Cluster Manager Configuration File" for details; for upgrade from the 8.1 series and later, you can just reuse the old configuration file, making adjustments only for options that have changed from version to version.)
+You should then copy over the old configuration settings from the 1.4 configuration file to the new configuration file, paying special attention to the differences in the configuration file format and the agent options for MySQL Cluster Manager 8.0 (see Chapter 2, What Is New in MySQL Cluster Manager 8.0 and Section 3.4, "MySQL Cluster Manager Configuration File" for details.
+(For upgrade within the 8.0 series, you can just reuse the old configuration file, making adjustments only for options that have changed from version to version.)